hanabi/hanabi.github.io/Reference.md

   - Bob will mark his chop as the red 4, so the team will have to give him a number 5 clue as a *Fix Clue* at some point in the future.
 At that point, Bob will be surprised, but he will be able to retroactively see that Alice was in a very tight spot and had to give a *Fake Save*.
 - Note that normally, *Fake Saves* are **only allowed as a last resort**.
 If there is some other line that would "work" or be safe without a *Fake Save*, then players have to prefer that.
 Subsequently, *Fake Saves* are extremely rare.

-### The Sacrifice Discard

-- It is generally undesirable for a player to have a "fully locked" hand, but sometimes it happens.
-And sometimes, one card in the locked hand is useful in the future, but not critical (meaning there is another copy of the card in someone else's hand or still in the deck).
-- Normally, you are never supposed to discard cards that have clues on them, as if you do, it implies a *Sarcastic Discard* or a *Gentleman's Discard*.
-However, in this situation, the player who is locked can choose to "sacrifice" one of the cards in their hand that is non-critical.
-And in this situation, it does **not** imply a *Sarcastic Discard* or a *Gentleman's Discard*.

 ### The Unnecessary Generation Discard

 - Sometimes, in order to satisfy *Save Principle*, a player will perform an unnecessary *Generation Discard*, which generates a clue to save a card that they actually already have in their hand.